elkronos/sample_py/docs/index.md

 ## Contributing

-I welcome contributions to the Sample_Py project!
-If you would like to contribute, please follow these steps:
+Contributions to Sample_Py are welcome!
+To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.